uvarc/rc-learning/content/notes/unix-tutorial/unix_tutorial_6.md

 ```

 ### `sort`
 This command sorts lines of a text file, based on command-­line options.
-The default is to sort alphabetically, based on lexigraphical ordering (in which e.g. 100 comes before 2).
+The default is to sort alphabetically, based on lexicographical ordering (in which e.g. 100 comes before 2).
 ```bash
 % sort mylist.txt
 ```